-Anyway, the new genuine coupe roof appeared sometime in the 1988-1989 time frame, and my first exposure to it was in that rental.
-That was the memorable part; now if I could just remember whether it was a Century or Ciera.
-And the new roofline didn’t help sales either: less than 5% of Centuries came with it, and it was dropped after a few years.
+Anyway, the new coupe roof eventually migrated to the Century in 1989.
+But the new roofline didn’t help sales either: less than 5% of Centuries came with it, and it was dropped after a few years.
 Makes this almost a rare bird.

 That GM inter-brand confusion problem does tend to be emblematic of the good old GM of the time.
 And the Century embodies a few others too.
 Typically for its maker, the Century took a while to really start to feel like it was well built.
 That’s not to say the early versions were downright shaky, like the X-Bodies it essentially was.
 Yes, I’m sure we all know that by now, but the transformation from GM’s Deadliest Sin to perhaps one of its best-made cars ever was remarkable: because the new Century managed to hide its roots so well; it would have taken an X-ray to see its X-body skeleton.

 But then the Century just kept on being built, seemingly forever.
 In its prime retail sales years, in the mid-late eighties, Buick moved some quarter million of them per year.
 In that era, the Centiera twins were the functional equivalent of the Camry.
 No need to elaborate.